Enduring Companies Are Built Twice.

 What I’ve Learned.

-The Work Falls Into Two Places.
+Most Often, The Work Begins In Two Places.

 Family Enterprises → When generational transition surfaces tension the existing structure can't hold.
 A strong company.
 A family that stays intact.
 That's the standard.